promethivm-labs/Summa-Generativarum/README.md

 ## I. Purpose and Invocation

-The Summa Generativarum is offered as a living encyclopedia of Generativity — a comprehensive field for the study of coherence, possibility, and becoming.
+The Generative Coherence Schema is offered as a living encyclopedia of Generativity — a comprehensive field for the study of coherence, possibility, and becoming.
 It unites formal logic, mathematics, philosophy, and systems engineering into a single codex that treats contradiction not as error but as the engine of evolutionary intelligence.

 This repository exists for one reason: to give back to the world what was received through study, discipline, and love.